ydahal1/ydahal1/ReadMe.md

 3. Why did the programmer quit his job?
 He didn't get arrays.

 4. Why did the computer go to the doctor?
 It had a virus!
+     Wed Mar 22 03:12:46 UTC 2023

+1. Why did the software engineer refuse to go on a date with a cyber security expert?
+Because they kept telling them to "encrypt their heart".
+2. Why was the software engineer afraid of the dark?
+Because they heard someone say "sudo rm -rf /" three times.
+3. Why did the cyber security expert break up with their girlfriend?
+Because she kept leaving her passwords on sticky notes around the house.
+4. Why did the programmer quit their job at the travel agency?
+They heard they were going to be working on a "buggy" site.